Web Therapy season 2: Plot

 The issue of Kip being gay resurfaces when Robin contacts Fiona, intending to make amends for her earlier behaviour and having gotten help for her depression.
 Fiona then reveals that during the course of her marriage so far, she has had doubts and suspicions about Kip having an affair, but has come to an understanding over the situation.
 Robin then reveals that she has taped the entire conversation, and implies she may release it publicly.
 Fiona hires Richard as part of the campaign team, and during a discussion with Kip's campaign manager Ben Tomlund, she recommends Robin as a documentarian to produce video material for the campaign.
 However, once the hiring transaction is confirmed, Ben reveals he cannot find any sign of Fiona's accreditation, and urges her to temporarily suspend her services until she receives the accreditation notice.
-So in a moment of desperation, Fiona asks her sister Shevaun Haig, a psychotherapist, to help her get the accreditation.
+So in a moment of desperation, Fiona asks her sister, psychotherapist Shevaun Haig, to help her get the accreditation.
 However, Shevaun says that Fiona has to undergo the 50-minute sessions in order for the accreditation to take effect.
 Fiona also learns from these sessions that Putsy, with whom Shevaun has moved in, has become even more mentally unstable.
 Fiona feels run-down during the sessions with Shevaun because she reminds her of everything that went wrong in her life, and starts to feel that her own sister is using her for her own benefit.
 When Shevaun signs the accreditation form, Fiona feels relieved, and as a result, her popularity as a web therapist starts to skyrocket as a result.
 However, though she agrees to letting Putsy stay with her temporarily, she takes control of Putsy's financial assets and evicts Shevaun from Putsy's house as payback.
-Fiona later discovers that Putsy is in danger of being charged for the murder of her roommate, which may have been the result of her puppetry practice.
+Fiona later discovers that Putsy is in danger of being charged for the murder of her roommate, which may have been the result of their shared interest in puppetry.
 Fiona succeeds in helping her mother avoid the murder charges with the police ruling the death as a suicide, but is later horrified when she discovers that Putsy is starting a "Net Therapy" business and using puppetry in her practice.